electric-eloquence/vinyl-fs/README.md

 The mode the files should be created with.
 This option is only resolved if the [vinyl] `File` is not symbolic.

+__Note: This functionality is disabled on Windows operating systems due to Windows having very unexpected results through usage of `fs.fchmod`.__

 Type: `Number`

 Default: The `mode` of the input file (`file.stat.mode`) if any, or the process mode if the input file has no `mode` property.